onosproject/onos-gui/docs/architecture.md

 gRPC directly, but grpc-web is the recommended solution as per the gRPC [website](https://grpc.io/docs/tutorials/basic/web/).

 See also [this article on hacker noon](https://hackernoon.com/interface-grpc-with-web-using-grpc-web-and-envoy-possibly-the-best-way-forward-3ae9671af67).

-It could be possible to build a bespoke Go client that presents WebSockets to the browser and forward requests to gRPC, but this woould only be achieving the same effect as grpc-web and would have to be updated with every proto change.